Greek PM Tsipras wins confidence vote, eyes Macedonia accord

 Tsipras called the confidence motion after his right-wing coalition partner Panos Kammenos quit the government on Jan.
 13 in protest over the name deal signed between Athens and Skopje last year.

-Parliament gave Tsipras 151 votes, meeting the threshold required in the 300-member assembly.
-His leftist Syriza party has 145 seats in parliament while additional support was gleaned by defectors of Kammenos’s ANEL party and independents gave him six more votes.
+Parliament gave Tsipras 151 votes, meeting the threshold he required in the 300-member assembly.
+His leftist Syriza party has 145 seats in parliament while additional support was gleaned by defectors of Kammenos’s ANEL party and independents.

 “I call upon you with hand on heart to give a vote of confidence to the government which gave battle, which bled, but managed to haul the country out of memorandums and surveillance,” Tsipras said, referring to Greece’s international lenders who kept the country on a tight leash for years.